This piece originally appeared as an article in Issue 17 of She Shreds Magazine which was released in April 2019.

 “The creative process is pretty emotional for me,” Sidi says.
 “It’s a good feeling to see my skills grow, but it can also be very demanding.”
 She admits she has ambitious standards when it comes to her designs, considering her seven years of experience in woodworking, which is relatively low by luthier standards.
 “It can be frustrating to see details that I want to achieve, and then having to do it and redo it to get what I want.
 But the process teaches me a lot about myself.
 I’m always dealing with the potential for failure.
 Eventually, I have to learn to accept my fear of failure and be able to keep going.”

 Sidi is quick to point out that designing, prototyping, and building a guitar is a collaborative effort.
-Though she builds each part by hand, she relies on friends in graphic design and electronics to help her learn 2-D modeling and guitar wiring.
+Though she builds each part of her TunaTone guitars by hand, she relies on friends in graphic design and electronics to help her learn 2-D modeling and guitar wiring.
 Being a queer woman of color in the guitar world can be a challenge, especially as a builder, and Sidi is grateful for the support she’s found.

 “As someone who embodies a lot of different identities, I have managed to build a community of people around me who have been so generous with their collaboration,” Sidi says.
 “Every single one of my collaborators are white, cis men, and they are sharing skills that they have acquired with me.
 They’ve been willing to uplift me and help me get better at my craft.”

 This approach to mentorship is part of Sidi’s belief in “designing for the world we want to live in,” where an industry typically dominated by men, and their designs, is challenged by everyone involved.
-Inspired by the work of the Design Justice Network, a collective out of Toronto that looks at how design affects gender, race, and the environment, Sidi strives to be socially and environmentally conscious about every guitar she builds, using sustainably-sourced wood from nearby Turtle Island, and screws and brass from local shops in Edmonton.
+Inspired by the work of the Design Justice Network, a collective out of Toronto that looks at how design affects gender, race, and the environment, Sidi strives to be socially and environmentally conscious about every TunaTone guitar she builds, using sustainably-sourced wood from nearby Turtle Island, and screws and brass from local shops in Edmonton.

 “I don’t subscribe to the idea that the more exotic the wood is, the better it is,” Sidi says.
 “In the guitar world, they’ve really normalized and upheld exotic woods as superior in quality.
 So many of those woods are facing endangerment or are harvested unethically.”
 She notes the deforestation of Brazilian rosewood, a hardy wood often used for fretboards, and the long list of endangered woods in Canada and internationally.
 “Guitar building isn’t the main reason why certain woods are going extinct, but I think we do have a collective responsibility to think about what materials we are using and how they are being extracted from the land.”